Pottstown Parks and Recreation's

 This program would not be possible without partnership and community.
 Pottstown Play Streets is led by the Borough of Pottstown Parks and Recreation Department.
 They are part of the Pottstown Play Streets Coalition convened by the Pottstown Area Health & Wellness Foundation to help provide this program to Pottstown residents.

-2024 Pottstown Play Streets Coalition: ACLAMO, Be ReZilient, Borough of Pottstown Parks and Recs Dept., Centro Cultural Latinos Unidos, Inc., CHDC, Citizen Advocacy, Community First Development Corporation, Family Services of Montgomery County, Genesis Housing Corp., Greater Pottstown Tennis & Learning, Habitat for Humanity of Montgomery and Delaware Co., Hearts For Humanity, Jefferson Health Plan, Joanne Washington, Inc. (PBC), Maternity Care Coalition: Early Head Start, Montgomery County Community College, PAHWF, Pottstown Community Action, Pottstown Community Arts, The Ray, The STRIVE Initiative, Inc., Traces of Love Association, Trellis for Tomorrow, Tri County Area Federal Credit Union, and YWCA Tri-County Area.
-(6/18/2024)
+2024 Pottstown Play Streets Coalition: ACLAMO, Be ReZillient, Borough of Pottstown Parks and Recs Dept., Centro Cultural Latinos Unidos, Inc., CHDC, Citizen Advocacy, Community First Development Corporation, Family Services of Montgomery County, Genesis Housing Corp., Greater Pottstown Tennis & Learning, Habitat for Humanity of Montgomery and Delaware Counties, Hearts For Humanity, Jefferson Health Plan, Joanne Washington, Inc. (PBC), Maternity Care Coalition: Early Head Start, Montgomery County Community College, Montgomery County Planning Commission, PAHWF, Pottstown Area Rapid Transit, Inc., Pottstown Childrens Discovery Center, Pottstown Community Action, Pottstown Cluster of Religious Communities, Pottstown Community Arts, The Ray, The STRIVE Initiative, Inc., Traces of Love Association, Trellis for Tomorrow, Tri County Area Federal Credit Union, and YWCA Tri-County Area.
+(Last Updated: 7/18/24)

 2023: ACLAMO; Be ReZilient, Healing Through The Arts; Borough of Pottstown Parks and Recreation Department; Community Health & Dental Care; Family Services of Montgomery County; Foundation Church; Genesis Housing Corp.; Greater Pottstown Tennis & Learning; Health Partner Plans; KeyBank, Montgomery County Community College; Mother Goose Read to Me; Pottstown Area Health & Wellness Foundation; Pottstown Children's Discovery Center; Pottstown Community Action; Pottstown Community Arts; Pottstown Cluster of Religious Communities; Pottstown Hospital - Tower Health; Pottstown Trauma Informed Community Connection; Rahab's Hope; The JT Dorsey Foundation; The STRIVE Initiative; Traces of Love Association; Trellis for Tomorrow; and YWCA Tri-County Area.